gohugoio/hugo/docs/content/templates/go-templates.md

 One of the most powerful components of Go templates is the ability to stack actions one after another.
 This is done by using pipes.
-Borrowed from unix pipes, the concept is simple, each pipeline's output becomes the input of the following pipe.
+Borrowed from Unix pipes, the concept is simple, each pipeline's output becomes the input of the following pipe.

 Because of the very simple syntax of Go templates, the pipe is essential to being able to chain together function calls.
 One limitation of the pipes is that they only can work with a single value and that value becomes the last parameter of the next pipeline.

 A few simple examples should help convey how to use the pipe.

-**Example 1 :**
+**Example 1:**

     {{ if eq 1 1 }} Same {{ end }}

 is the same as

     {{ eq 1 1 | if }} Same {{ end }}

 It does look odd to place the if at the end, but it does provide a good illustration of how to use the pipes.

-**Example 2 :**
+**Example 2:**

     {{ index .Params "disqus_url" | html }}

 Access the page parameter called "disqus_url" and escape the HTML.

-**Example 3 :**
+**Example 3:**

     {{ if or (or (isset .Params "title") (isset .Params "caption")) (isset .Params "attr")}}
     Stuff Here
     {{ end }}

 Could be rewritten as

     {{  isset .Params "caption" | or isset .Params "title" | or isset .Params "attr" | if }}
     Stuff Here
     {{ end }}

 ### Internet Explorer conditional comments using Pipes

-By default Go Templates remove HTML comments from output.
+By default, Go Templates remove HTML comments from output.
 This has the unfortunate side effect of removing Internet Explorer conditional comments.
 As a workaround, use something like this:

     {{ "<!--[if lt IE 9]>" | safeHtml }}
       <script src="html5shiv.js"></script>